Mona Chalabi: Career

+TV and Radio

 In 2015, Chalabi presented a television documentary on racism in the United Kingdom for the BBC.
-For National Public Radio she produces the Number of the Week.
+For National Public Radio she produced the Number of the Week.
 Chalabi has made several appearances on Neil deGrasse Tyson's StarTalk.

 In 2016 Chalabi, with Mae Ryan, created the four-part documentary series Vagina Dispatches about physical, social, and political aspects around women's bodies.
 The video series was nominated for a 38th Annual News & Documentary Emmy Award in the category New Approaches: Arts, Lifestyle & Culture in 2017.

 In 2017, she joined Richard Osman as a data presenter for Channel 4's Alternative Election Night, and was interviewed on The Weekly with Charlie Pickering.
 She also began hosting The Business of Life, a finance talk show on Viceland.

 Chalabi presented her TED talk 3 ways to spot a bad statistic in early 2017.

 In 2018, Chalabi launched the podcast series Strange Bird.

-She is a former regular guest on Frankie Boyle's New World Order and has appeared as a guest panellist on BBC TV's satirical show Have I Got News For You.
+She is a former regular guest on Frankie Boyle's New World Order and has appeared as a guest panelist on BBC TV's satirical show Have I Got News For You.

-In 2018, now based in New York, Chalabi joined American comedy panel show The Fix as a data expert.
+In 2018, Mona joined American comedy panel show The Fix as a data expert, presenting her data illustrations.

 In 2020, Chalabi received the Shorty Award in the category Best Journalist in Social Media.

 Chalabi was also recognized among Fortune's 40 Under 40 in Media and Entertainment in 2020.

-Chalabi's piece "100 New Yorkers" is displayed at the Westfield World Trade Center in October and November 2020.
+In 2022, Chalabi launched a podcast with TED, titled called Am I Normal?
+With Mona Chalabi which explores everyday questions through the lens of data.
+The podcast covers questions such as "do I have enough friends?
+Should it take me this long to get over my ex?
+Should I move or stay where I am?".
+The topics are explored using spreadsheets, studies and by consulting experts.